Markussim/usefull-scripts/readme.md

 # Usefull scripts
-This is a small repository of my scripts, they may or may not actually be usefulll.
+This is a small repository of my scripts, they may or may not actually be usefull.